dengywnju/StellarFB-IC/README.md

 Quick start
 ===========
 0. $vim IC_Generator.py
-1. choose a type of IC by uncommenting its name
+1. choose a type of IC by uncomment its name
 2. Set the stellar parameters
 3. Set the gas parameters
 4. $:wq